 “More than ever before, you can integrate more of your manufacturing or treatment process data into the Ignition environment so that everyone throughout your organization can see that data in an integrated and holistic way,” Brown says.

-After switching to Ignition more than 10 years ago, Palechek has leveraged the software’s unlimited model to set up several new SCADA terminals without the added licensing costs.
+After switching to Ignition more than 10 years ago, Palechek has leveraged the unlimited model offered in Inductive Automation's SCADA software to set up several new SCADA terminals without the added licensing costs.

 “We went from seven computers to 16 to 20 machines throughout the plant to give operators more visibility to give them a better idea of what’s going on,” Palechek says.
 With a traditional licensing model, adding computers would have cost $4,000 to $5,000 per device.